Katabasis

 The next sentence is false.
 The previous sentence is true.

-There really isn’t a resolution besides choosing a different system or banning it, but it has spun of theorizing about the use of language a big deal.
+There really isn’t a resolution besides choosing a different system or banning it, but it has spun off into theorizing about the use of language as a big deal.

 Godel’s 2nd Incompleteness and Halting

-I’m starting to move towards things that aren’t considered “paradoxes”, but moreso unintuive results that use semantics in a weird way.
+I’m starting to move towards things that aren’t considered “paradoxes”, but more so unintuitive results that weirdly use semantics.

-The first is good old Godel and his ability to make Russell slip into a depression with a theorem.
-It says that whenever you can find self-reference, the formal system can not be pure or having both properties of “completeness” and “consistency”.
+The first is good old Gödel and his ability to make Russell slip into a depression with a theorem.
+It says that whenever you can find a self-reference, the formal system can not be pure or have both properties of “completeness” and “consistency”.

-The problem here being, the application of a function predicate or even an algorithmitic predicate runs into a sort of “metaphysical” problem when it is asked to “interpret” itself.
+The problem here is that the application of a function predicate or even an algorithmic predicate runs into a sort of “metaphysical” problem when it is asked to “interpret” itself.

 Gabriel’s Horn and Painter’s Paradox

-This is the kind of paradox, where it is a paradox because the definitions and results are unintuitive, but is fully valid if the math is done.
-There really isn’t a “paradox” here rather a confusion about what infinity and finite means.
+This is the kind of paradox, where it is a paradox because the definitions and results are unintuitive, but it is fully valid if the math is done.
+There really isn’t a “paradox” here, rather a confusion about what infinity and finiteness mean.